FOGGY TAGAYTAY

 Stopover in Cavite

-However, Tagaytay is more than just a perfectly cool destination to beat the summer heat.
-It is also the perfect stopover for those who head out to enjoy the summer with water activities.
-For those going to white sand Batangas beaches, the route passes by this city.
+Tagaytay is more than just a perfectly cool destination to beat the heat.
+It is also the perfect stopover for those who want to enjoy outdoor activities.
+It's actually a mid-point from Manila to Batangas beaches and Cavite's recreation destinations.
 There are also roads from Tagaytay to Taal lake.

 Visit Tagaytay